Princesa Blanca

 Blanca Rodríguez (born August 26, 1974) is a Mexican retired luchadora, or female professional wrestler, better known as Princesa Blanca.
-She is best known for working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a ruda ("Bad guy") wrestling character.
-She held the Mexican National Women's Championship, for 1,793 days, the longest individual reign so far.
-Blanca is married to wrestler El Felino, making her part of the expanded Casas wrestling family; she is the step-mother of luchadors Felino Jr. and Puma King.
+She is best known for her work with the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL), where she portrayed ruda ("Bad guy") wrestling character.
+Blanca held the Mexican National Women's Championship for 1,793 days, marking the longest individual reign to date.
+She is married to wrestler El Felino, which also makes her a part of the extended Casas wrestling family.
+Additionally, she is the stepmother to luchadors Felino Jr. and Puma King.

 Personal life

 Rodríguez was born on August 26, 1974, in the Mexican state of San Luis Potosí.
-Her parents took her to Lucha libre or professional wrestling shows at an early age where she developed the love of Lucha Libre, which later inspired her to become a professional wrestler herself.
-She cited Lola Gonzales, one of the pioneers of female wrestling in Mexico, as her role model.
-At some point during either her training to become a Luchadora (female wrestler) or during her early years as an active competitor she met and later married Jorge Luis Casas Ruiz, better known under his ring name El Felino.
+Her parents introduced her to Lucha libre or professional wrestling at an early age, igniting her passion for the sport and ultimately inspiring her to pursue a career as a professional wrestler.
+She looked up to Lola Gonzales, one of the pioneers of female wrestling in Mexico, as her role model.

+During her training to become a Luchadora and in her early years as an active competitor, she crossed paths with Jorge Luis Casas Ruiz, known in the ring as El Felino.
 With her marriage, she became the step-mother of two boys who currently wrestle under the ring names Puma King and Tiger from Casas' first marriage.
 She became a part of the Casas wrestling family, which include her brothers-in-law José "Negro" Casas Erick Casas (better known as "Heavy Metal") and a third Casas brother who is not involved in wrestling, father-in-law Pepe "Tropi" Casas, a former wrestler and current referee and sister in law of Luchadora Dalys la Caribeña (wife of Negro Casas).
 In addition, she is related to wrestler Delta through marriage as he is married to one of Negro Casas' daughters.